ldev1281/docker-compose-proxy-client/README.md

 Key service:

-- `proxy-client`: A lightweight, extensible web server acting as a reverse proxy with automatic HTTPS.
+- `proxy-client-caddy`: A lightweight, extensible web server acting as a reverse proxy with automatic HTTPS.

 The Proxy-client container is connected to the `proxy-client-universe` network for public access.
 Additional networks (e.g., `proxy-client-authentik`) are used for private communication with backend services.